zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 * data drift checks comparing the train and validation dataset slices
 * model validation checks on the model and the training dataset
-* model performance comparison checks that compare how the model performs on the training vs. the validation dataset
+* model performance comparison checks that compare how the model performs on the training vs the validation dataset

 A similar, up-to-date version of this example can be accessed in [the ZenML GitHub repository](https://github.com/zenml-io/zenml/tree/main/examples/deepchecks_data_validation).